Bruno Mars: 1985–2003: Early life and musical beginnings

 Peter Gene Hernandez was born on October 8, 1985, in Honolulu, Hawaii, to Peter Hernandez and Bernadette San Pedro Bayot.
-He was raised in the Waikiki neighborhood of Honolulu.
+He was raised in the Waikīkī neighborhood of Honolulu.
 His father, originally from Brooklyn, New York, is of Puerto Rican and Ashkenazi Jewish descent, with ancestral roots in Hungary and Ukraine.
-His mother emigrated from the Philippines to Hawaii and was of Filipino and Spanish ancestry.
+His mother emigrated from the Philippines to Hawaii and was of Filipino ancestry.
 Hernandez's parents met while performing in a show—his mother as a hula dancer and his father as a percussionist.
 At the age of two, he was nicknamed "Bruno" by his father, who thought he resembled professional wrestler Bruno Sammartino.

-Mars is one of six children and came from a musical family who exposed him to a diverse mix of musical genres, including rock and roll, reggae, hip hop, and rhythm and blues.
+Mars is one of six children and came from a musical family who exposed him to a diverse mix of musical genres, including rock and roll, reggae, hip-hop, and rhythm and blues.
 His mother was a singer and a dancer and his father performed Little Richard's music, which inspired him as a young child.
 His uncle, an Elvis impersonator, encouraged the three-year-old Mars to perform songs by Presley and Michael Jackson.
 Mars began performing five days a week with his family's band (the Love Notes) at age four, including at the Sheraton Waikiki, and became known in Hawaii for his onstage impersonation of Elvis Presley.
 At one point, he urinated on himself during a performance of Presley's "Can't Help Falling in Love" when he was five; his parents thought they might be making a mistake, but he never wavered.
 Mars appeared in the Hawaiian tabloid shopper MidWeek as "Little Elvis" in 1990, and performed in the halftime show of the 1990 Aloha Bowl.